 - fulvic acid

-I took the recommended capsules for two weeks with a four day break every 14 days for six weeks.
-It is essential to take the herbal parasite capsules for a minimum of six weeks to kill parasites throughout each lifecycle stage.
+I took the recommended capsules for two weeks with a four-day break every 14 days for six weeks.
+Taking the herbal parasite capsules for a minimum of six weeks is essential to kill parasites throughout each lifecycle stage.

-The paratrex parasite cleanse and oil of oregano helped to kill both the parasites and candida.
+The paratrex parasite cleanses, and the oregano oil helped kill both the parasites and candida.

-While I did not know that I had SIBO at the time as I had never heard of it, I’m sure it worked to knock down my SIBO as well.
+While I did not know that I had SIBO at the time as I had never heard of it, I’m sure these natural herbs worked to knock down my SIBO.

 Neem, clove, and oil of oregano are antimicrobials that are effective for SIBO as well.